AndersDeath/diary2/000-current.md

 # 05 September - Tuesday - Yerevan - 341 day of immigration

 This working day finally finished.
 I fucked up today's interview.
+I could not do a task and I also